discipl/core/README.md

 ```

 ### `claim`
 Adds a claim with the given data in it to the channel of the given ssid.
 The given data should be a JSON object with a list of key:value pairs in which the keys are predicates and the values the objects.
-A connector also stores this in a nested way as one json data object.
+A connector also stores this in a nested way as one JSON data object.
 Note: you will not be able to reference, attest and thus verify single nested claims.
 Storing a claim on a platform can take some time, dependent on the platform used.
-Therefor this method is asynchronous and returns a promise.
+Therefore this method is asynchronous and returns a promise.
 If no error occurred, the resolve function receives a link to the new claim as result.
 This link can be used in other claims (in channels of other Ssids for instance) as attestation.

 ```
 async claim(ssid, data)
 ```

 ###	`attest`
 Creates a simple attestation using a given predicate and link.
 In itself this is the same as making the given ssid make a claim that includes the given link.
 It is a shorthand for: claim(ssid, {predicate:link}, ...).
 See also the description at the claim method.
-To make more complex attestations, holding extra information in relation to the attestation, you can simply use the claim method with links as objects in relation
-to given predicates.
+To make more complex attestations, holding extra information in relation to the attestation, you can simply use the claim method with links as objects in relation to given predicates.

 ```
 async attest(ssid, predicate, link)